 The role of corporates in meeting socio-economic and environmental issues has never been more important.
-As corporate citizens the impacts of business activity – through their supply chain, employment of local people and the products and services that they provide, have come in to the mainstream.
-The spotlight has come through the introduction of the Section 135 and Schedule VII of the Companies Act 2013 which has mandated companies to dedicate spending to Corporate Social Responsibility activity.
+As corporate citizens, the impacts of business activity – through their supply chain, employment of local people and the products and services that they provide, have come into the mainstream.
+The spotlight has come through the introduction of Section 135 and Schedule VII of the Companies Act 2013 which has mandated companies to dedicate spending to Corporate Social Responsibility activity.

 Different ways in which Saath can help in CSR are as follows:

 - Bespoke strategy development, materiality-led and aligned with corporate objectives and positioning.